Automations can consist of a combination of several steps, but each must have at least one Action step.

 An Action is used to configure and instigate an activity that is sent to an external system, for example, to Contactsend for an email or SMS delivery.
 Every automation must have at least one of these.
 Multiple actions can be used, for example, to send different emails and/or SMS deliveries to the same list of contacts, with the appropriate delay between each delivery.

 See Adding an Action step for more details.

 A Check step effectively waits for a trigger Event to happen, or a Customer profile property to be set, or not.
-The automation is then subdivided into a negative path and at least one positive path.
+The automation is then subdivided into a default path and at least one positive path.
 There are two types of step:

 - Wait for Trigger

 Pauses the automation until the selected trigger Event takes place.
-If the event does not happen within a defined time frame, the negative path is taken.
+If the event does not happen within a defined time frame, the default path is taken.

 - Wait and Check